Shirley Bassey Sings the Movies

-Sings the Movies is a studio album from Shirley Bassey released in 1995.
+Sings the Movies is a studio album by Shirley Bassey, released in 1995.

+Background

-In 1995 Shirley Bassey signed a deal with the PolyGram TV label, she recorded and released two albums with the label.
-The first was a themed album of movie songs.
-The songs were personally selected by Bassey for the album, and are a diverse range of ballads and pop classics, some were originally composed for original soundtracks, but several were classic songs that appeared in successful movies.
-One re-recording was made of the classic James Bond theme "Goldfinger", this is the fourth studio recording of the song by Shirley Bassey.
-No singles were issued from this album.
+In 1995, Bassey signed a deal with the PolyGram TV label, recording and releasing two albums with the label.
+The first was Sings the Movies, a themed album of movie songs.
+The songs were personally selected by Bassey for the album, and are a diverse range of ballads and pop classics; some were originally composed for original soundtracks, but several were classic songs that appeared in successful movies.
+One re-recording was made for the album: the classic James Bond theme "Goldfinger".
+This is the fourth studio recording of the song by Bassey.

-Several TV performances were made by Bassey to promote this album and British television broadcast a successful commercial campaign.
-The album sold well across Europe and entered the UK Albums Chart, for a run of nine weeks, on November 11, 1995, peaked at No. 24, and earned a gold disc.
+Several TV performances were made by Bassey to promote the album and British television broadcast a successful commercial campaign.
+The album sold well across Europe and entered the UK Albums Chart on November 11, 1995 for a run of nine weeks, peaking at No. 24, and earning a gold disc.

+No singles were released from the album.